NHS-Dev/geomet-nsrps-streamflow-tutorials/ArcMap/arcmap_DHPS_tutorial.md

 ![Add Data dialog box top level of hierarchy](images/ArcMap_DHPS_02.png)

 Unlike the non-authenticated GeoMet layers, all authenticated layers are hidden such that they can't be discovered from the tree available through a connection to the top level of GeoMet.
 Rather, each layer needs to be added individually as a separate WMS connection.

 Double-click 'GIS Servers', then 'Add WMS Server'.
 We then need to supply a geomet path complete with hidden layer name.
-To view, for example, the 1km river discharge output from the Deterministic Hydrologic Prediction System (DHPS), enter a name of your choosing for the connection (e.g. "DHPS_1km_RiverDischarge") then enter the URL to the WMS layer, complete with the "LAYERS" parameter and name of layer you wish to connect to: https://geo.weather.gc.ca/geomet?LAYERS=DHPS_1km_RiverDischarge.
+To view, for example, the 1km river discharge output from the Deterministic Hydrologic Prediction System (DHPS), enter the URL to the WMS layer, complete with the "LAYERS" parameter and name of layer you wish to connect to: https://geo.weather.gc.ca/geomet?LAYERS=DHPS_1km_RiverDischarge.
 Add User and Password credentials at the bottom.
 Click OK.

 ## Add Layer to Map
 This will take you back to the file/folder dialog.
 Select the newly added 'MSC GeoMet' entry and drill down to the layer name ("DHPS - Streamflow discharge [m^3/s]" for this example) and click 'Add'.